kvarak/dnd/docs/_Classes/professional.md

 While the archetypical outdoorsman who lends the class her name is a woodsman, the abilities of the class are adaptable to all terrain types and climates.
 The class can equally represent a character at home in the mountains, plains, jungle, swamp, or desert, in equatorial heat or frigid arctic climes.

+Cutting down trees may just be the most dangerous job you can get.
+Away from civilization, surrounded by hundreds of powerful, murderous things, and doing the exact thing that they hate.
+Being a lumberjack means you had to fight for your life countless times, from raging beasts to poisonous arrows, curses, treants, you name it.

 <div class="infoarea">

 #### Lumberjack